| | |

 no longer offer the phone, so you’d have to say the concept

 didn’t exactly take off.
+The article,

 Gateway-AOL: You've got Net appliance!
 Simultaneously